awsdocs/aws-freertos-docs/doc_source/portingguide/afr-porting-tls.md

 # Porting the TLS Library<a name="afr-porting-tls"></a>

-For Transport Layer Security \(TLS\) authentication, Amazon FreeRTOS uses either mbedTLS or an off\-chip TLS implementation, such as those found on some network co\-processors\.
-Amazon FreeRTOS includes a port of mbedTLS\.
+For Transport Layer Security \(TLS\) authentication, FreeRTOS uses either mbedTLS or an off\-chip TLS implementation, such as those found on some network co\-processors\.
+FreeRTOS includes a port of mbedTLS\.
 If you use mbedTLS for TLS, TLS porting is not required\.
 To allow different TLS implementations, third\-party TLS libraries are accessed through a TLS abstraction layer\.

 **Note**
-No matter which TLS implementation is used by your device's port of Amazon FreeRTOS, the port must pass the qualification tests for TLS\.
+No matter which TLS implementation is used by your device's port of FreeRTOS, the port must pass the qualification tests for TLS\.
 Qualification is based on results from AWS IoT Device Tester\.

 To prepare your platform for testing TLS, you need to configure your device in the AWS Cloud, and you need certificate and key provisioning on the device\.

 ## Prerequisites<a name="porting-prereqs-tls"></a>

-To port the Amazon FreeRTOS TLS library, you need the following:
+To port the FreeRTOS TLS library, you need the following:
-+ A port of the Amazon FreeRTOS Secure Sockets library\.
++ A port of the FreeRTOS Secure Sockets library\.

   For information about porting the Secure Sockets library to your platform, see [Porting the Secure Sockets Library](afr-porting-ss.md)\.
-+ A port of the Amazon FreeRTOS PKCS \#11 library\.
++ A port of the FreeRTOS PKCS \#11 library\.

   For information about porting the PKCS \#11 library to your platform, see [Porting the PKCS \#11 Library](afr-porting-pkcs.md)\.
 + An AWS account\.